Drive-Labs/SmartHotel-itea3-PARFAIT/README.md

 ## Smart hotel Features :heavy_check_mark:
 * Easy reservation and access to rooms using your personal smartphone.
 * The system is lightweight and ensures a secure communication among system entities
-* Resist against known attack
+* Resist against known attacks
 * Provide different security features
-* Resist man-in-the-Middle attack & Impresonation Attack
+* Resist man-in-the-Middle attack & Impresonation attack
 * Ensure the perfect forward secrecy
 * ... and more